 What I do

-I am an Americanist political scientist who focuses primarily at the intersections of American politics and popular culture and author of Ambivalent Miracles: Evangelicals and the Politics of Racial Healing (U of Virginia Press, 2014) and other books and articles.
+I am an Americanist political scientist who focuses primarily at the intersections of American politics and popular culture, and author of Ambivalent Miracles: Evangelicals and the Politics of Racial Healing (U of Virginia Press, 2014).
 My subfield interests include race and religion in U.S. political life; social movements; political theory; Native American political history; reconciliation and conflict resolution; and climate politics and activism.

 - Ph.D., Political Science/American Politics, New School for Social Research, 2001